neufter/downmixer/README.md

 Download songs from streaming services easily.
 Can be an alternative or replacement to [spotDL](https://github.com/spotDL/spotify-downloader), however, it is **only a Python library, *not* a CLI tool**.
-A very simple `download` command is available for convenience only.
+A very simple `download` command is available for convenience and testing only.

 It is structured to be platform independent - by default, it syncs Spotify libraries downloaded from either Spotify itself or YouTube Music, with lyrics from AZLyrics.
-However, it can be extended to sync from any streaming service using any audio file source.
+However, it can be extended to sync from any streaming service using any audio file source, and any lyrics provider.

 ## This project is currently in alpha version.